 Invisible braces are a great option for teens as well as adults who do not want to deal with the hassle, look, and feel of metal braces.
-Dr. Thomas Prendergast is an Invisalign dentist in Fox Lake, IL, providing expert level treatment to safely and comfortably straighten your smile.
-They are safe, comfortable, convenient and virtually unnoticeable.
+Dr. Thomas Prendergast is an Invisalign dentist in Fox Lake, IL.
+He provides expert-level treatment to safely and comfortably straighten your smile.
+They are safe, comfortable, convenient, and virtually unnoticeable.

 What is Invisalign?

-Invisalign is a series of custom molded, removable clear aligners that gradually reposition your teeth for a straighter, healthier and more comfortable smile.
+Invisalign is a series of clear aligners that slowly reposition your teeth.
+They are custom-made to fit precisely in your mouth.
+They will result in a straight, healthy smile.
 There are many advantages to Invisalign:

 - They are removable.
 You can take them out to eat, drink, brush, and floss your teeth easier.